ApparentlyPlus/GatOS/README.md

 GatOS is a cleanly designed, modular kernel serving as the foundational layer for building toy operating systems.
 It is also part of my undergraduate thesis at the [University of Macedonia](https://www.uom.gr/en/dai), and serves as the backbone of a configurable, toy-OS building toolchain called PawStack.

 > [!NOTE]
-> This project is currently under active development and is not yet ready for production use or general local deployment.
+> This project is currently under heavily experimental development and is by no means ready for production use or general local deployment.

 The first section of this README focuses on providing some insight as to the vision of this project.
 If you're just interested in running GatOS in your system, skip to the [Getting Started](#getting-started) section.